-- The process for evaluating teaching used in tenure and promotion decisions must follow Board of Regents Policy: Faculty Tenure.
+- The process for evaluating teaching used in tenure and promotion decisions must follow Board of Regents Policy: Faculty Tenure (PDF).

-- Student rating data, including the response rates for the data, may be used in personnel decisions for faculty and instructional staff whose salary is fully or partially based on teaching, (e.g., merit and salary reviews, promotion, tenure for tenure-track faculty).
+- Student rating data are used in personnel decisions for faculty and instructional staff whose salary is fully or partially based on teaching, (e.g., merit and salary reviews, promotion, tenure for tenure-track faculty).

 - The results must be shared with the instructor being reviewed.

 - Only those individuals who are responsible for decisions on reappointment, promotion, tenure, and salary adjustments may have access to information about a specific instructor.

 - Instructors are allowed to respond to student rating results by adding written comments to their files that are communicated to individuals responsible for personnel decisions.

 - When used for salary, promotion, and tenure decisions, information from student ratings must be used in conjunction with other relevant material to assess instructional effectiveness.

 - The academic unit must maintain a record of the instructor's contributions to teaching, including cumulative summaries of student ratings of the instructor’s courses.
 Units must protect the materials as private data.